 In 2023, Hinicio joined the Vulcain Engineering Group, a partnership that combines the strategic depth and market knowledge accumulated over two decades with the engineering capabilities of a leading European group.
 This integration significantly expands Hinicio’s capacity to address decarbonization challenges of greater scale and complexity.

-We will also apply value innovation by deliberately choosing what to reduce, what to raise, and what to create, focusing on hybrid decarbonization, where molecules, electrons, and business cases come together.
-We will also embrace AI responsibly, leveraging it for efficiency, developing agents, and exploring new agentic services, while never losing sight of human judgment, trust, and accountability,” says Hans.
+“We will also apply value innovation by deliberately choosing what to reduce, what to raise, and what to create, focusing on hybrid decarbonization, where molecules, electrons, and business cases come together.
+AI will also help us work faster and reduce the cost of high-quality advisory work for our clients, but in complex decarbonization projects, judgment will remain our most important asset,” says Hans.

 Looking ahead, the firm continues to expand its portfolio of solutions, integrating complementary decarbonization technologies and supporting clients at every stage of the project lifecycle, from pre-feasibility studies through to the final investment decision (FID).